 Who is this guy?

 He– look, who am I trying to kid?
 I am Robert Hudson.
 As well as novels and musicals, I also write comedy with Marie Phillips.
-Our Napoleonic-era epistolary equine rom com, Warhorses of Letters, was first broadcast on Radio 4 in Autumn 2011, Series 2 was broadcast late in 2012 and Series 3 is on Sunday evenings in early 2014.
+Our Napoleonic-era epistolary equine rom com, Warhorses of Letters, was first broadcast on Radio 4 in Autumn 2011, Series 2 was broadcast in 2012 and Series 3 in 2014.
 You can buy the book version of Series 1 - which contains extra letters, a bibliographical essay and hoofnotes - at Unbound by clicking this link.
 Someone is translating it into German, which is a beautiful thought.
 The recordings of Series 1, which are absurdly cheap, are available from iTunes.
 The recordings of Series 2 and 3 are not yet available.
 This is likely to change but it is not in my or Marie's control.

 My first novel was called The Kilburn Social Club; I've appeared on various Radio 4 and festival panels; I run the bi-monthly comedy night Tall Tales; and I (used to and will again) co-host the podcast Listen & Often with Toby Davies (The Voice of the Past) and Marie Phillips (The Voice of the Future).